edo2313/edo2313.github.io/_projects/MacroPad.md

 # MacroPad

 Yeah, I know.
 That name **sucks**.
-But whatever, it's not like I need to sell this thing. :shrug:
+But whatever, it's not like I need to sell this thing.

 First of all, a bit of context.
 I set up [Voicemeeter](https://vb-audio.com/Voicemeeter/banana.htm) on my PC so I can control different audio streams separately and so I could improve the quality of my microphone that is connected to an external audio interface.
 Having to tab out of what I was doing to lower the Spotify volume when someone was talking on Discord became so annoying that I started thinking of something else.